Click on a trustee's profile to learn more.

 Widely travelled, Sarah has a particular interest and affinity for South Asia and lived and worked for three years in Nepal.
 She has ambitions to one day support the establishment of a financially self-sufficient vocational school model for mountain regions, a vision that was inspired by a visit to Fundación Paraguaya’s agricultural school in Paraguay, and subsequent engagement and support from TAMTF.
 It was this experience and her continued passion for youth entrepreneurship, that drew Sarah to the TAMTF Board.
 Closer to home, Sarah is also on the Management Committee of a local youth club, Caius House, in Battersea London.

 Jim has been Chairperson of the Board of Trustees since 2013, and has been associated with the organisation since 2006.
-Jim is an Assistant Director in Pricewaterhouse Cooper's Sustainability & Climate Change team, where he leads consulting work across the private and public sector on sustainable land use and climate change.
+Jim recently launched his own consultancy, specialising in Forestry and Eco-systems.
+Previously Jim was an Assistant Director in Pricewaterhouse Cooper's Sustainability & Climate Change team, where he led consulting work across the private and public sector on sustainable land use and climate change.
 Jim has spent twelve years working in the sector, ranging from community level project management to advising the Boards of large international organisations.

 Eduardo became interested in Corporate Social Responsibility and Sustainability while finishing his degree in Sociology at the Universidad Católica de Chile.
 Since then he has worked in various roles in the sector including the development of the programme 'Businesses Without Poverty'.
 The programme aims to measure and eradicate multidimensional poverty in private companies using a method called Poverty Stoplight.